opendocsg/opendoc-supreme-court-judgements/2019_SGHCF_3/report.md

 ## Background Facts

-9       The Plaintiff and the Interveners’ mother were married in 1983.[\[note: 3\]](#Ftn_3) They purchased the matrimonial flat on 1 October 1992.[\[note: 4\]](#Ftn_4) It was later transferred by gift to the Plaintiff in his sole name on 25 September 1996.[\[note: 5\]](#Ftn_5) The Plaintiff and the Interveners have lived in the matrimonial flat since its purchase.
-The marriage between the Plaintiff and their mother ended in 2003.[\[note: 6\]](#Ftn_6)
+9       The Plaintiff and the Interveners’ mother were married in 1983.[^3] They purchased the matrimonial flat on 1 October 1992.[^4] It was later transferred by gift to the Plaintiff in his sole name on 25 September 1996.[^5] The Plaintiff and the Interveners have lived in the matrimonial flat since its purchase.
+The marriage between the Plaintiff and their mother ended in 2003.[^6]

 10     The Defendant first came into the Plaintiff’s life in 1993 (GD, at \[3\]).
 At that time, the Interveners were aged eight and six, respectively (GD, at \[4a\]).

-11     The earlier marriage of the Defendant ended in 1995.[\[note: 7\]](#Ftn_7) She and the Plaintiff were married on 10 July 2003 after his divorce earlier that year,[\[note: 8\]](#Ftn_8) and she and one of her daughters from her first marriage moved into the matrimonial flat.
+11     The earlier marriage of the Defendant ended in 1995.[^7] She and the Plaintiff were married on 10 July 2003 after his divorce earlier that year,[^8] and she and one of her daughters from her first marriage moved into the matrimonial flat.
 The Interveners were then aged 18 and 16, respectively (GD, at \[4a\]).

 12     The Defendant was never given any legal title to the matrimonial flat.
 She and her second daughter left the matrimonial flat in May 2012 for a trip to India, and came back to Singapore in August that year.
-They did not return to the matrimonial flat, but went to live with the Defendant’s eldest daughter.[\[note: 9\]](#Ftn_9) The Defendant applied for maintenance from the Plaintiff in September 2012, and a consent maintenance order was made on 18 October 2012 for the Plaintiff to pay her $850.00 per month from 1 November 2012.
+They did not return to the matrimonial flat, but went to live with the Defendant’s eldest daughter.[^9] The Defendant applied for maintenance from the Plaintiff in September 2012, and a consent maintenance order was made on 18 October 2012 for the Plaintiff to pay her $850.00 per month from 1 November 2012.
 She has not gone back to live at the matrimonial flat since she left.

 13     On 2 October 2012, the Plaintiff executed a transfer of the matrimonial flat into the joint names of the Plaintiff and the Interveners (“the Transfer”).
-The Transfer was registered to be “By Gift”, and the consideration was stated as “natural love and affection”.[\[note: 10\]](#Ftn_10) On 10 October 2012, the Interveners withdrew from their respective CPF accounts a total of $26,073.85 comprising $25,905.05 to redeem the mortgage on the matrimonial flat and another $168.80 for conveyancing and registration fees.[\[note: 11\]](#Ftn_11)
+The Transfer was registered to be “By Gift”, and the consideration was stated as “natural love and affection”.[^10] On 10 October 2012, the Interveners withdrew from their respective CPF accounts a total of $26,073.85 comprising $25,905.05 to redeem the mortgage on the matrimonial flat and another $168.80 for conveyancing and registration fees.[^11]

 14     The Plaintiff then filed for divorce against the Defendant on 10 November 2014 on the ground of four years’ separation.